Hbindra11/devops-labs/week04_kubernetes/week04_log.md

 - Feeling stronger with AWS fundamentals — compute, storage, and databases now all well understood.
 - Plan for next session: resume Kubernetes course, covering **Deployments** and **Services**.
 ---
+---

+### 💾 Day 5 (Nov 2 2025)
+- Shifted focus back to **Linux Basics for DevOps** on KodeKloud.
+- Covered **Storage & Disk Partitioning** and **File Systems**.
+- Practiced creating and mounting file systems in the hands-on labs.
+- New commands practiced:
+  - `mkfs.ext4 /dev/sdb1` – format a partition with ext4
+  - `mkdir /mnt/ext4` – create a mount point
+  - `mount /dev/sdb1 /mnt/ext4` – mount the device
+  - `sudo blkid /dev/vdd` – check UUID and filesystem type
+- Reached **89 %** course completion.

+---

+### 🧩 Day 6 (Nov 3 2025)
+- Completed the remaining Linux Basics modules:
+  - **DAS (NAS vs SAN)** concepts
+  - **NFS file system** setup and **LVM (Logical Volume Management)** labs
+- Achieved **100 % completion** of the *Linux Basics for DevOps* course.
+- Earned the **KodeKloud Certificate of Completion** 🎓.
+- Reflected that the course’s “Bob and Project Mercury” storyline added great practical context to the learning.

+---

+### ☸️ Day 7 (Nov 4 2025)
+- Returned to **Kubernetes for Absolute Beginners** (KodeKloud).
+- Progressed from **53 % → 60 %** completion.
+- Covered **Deployments – Updates and Rollbacks** with corresponding labs.
+- Practiced:
+  - Updating container images in Deployments
+  - Monitoring rollout status
+  - Performing rollbacks to previous revisions
+- Re-watched course guidance video confirming that **Minikube setup instructions** will be provided at the end — no need to install prematurely.
+- Plan: complete course through **Services, ConfigMaps, and Secrets** by Week 5 start.

+---